vegaprotocol/documentation/docs/api/overview.md

 ## Sending transactions to the chain
 When sending transactions, you'll need a Vega Wallet with at least one keypair, and have the wallet service running.
 You'll need to have your Vega public key (also known as a party ID) to hand, as well as the relevant transaction data, in order to submit your transaction.

-When your client needs to sends a transaction, it fills in the details and passes it to the wallet to be signed, and forwarded to a validator node before being added to a block.
+When your client needs to sends a transaction, it fills in the details and passes it to the wallet.
+The wallet provides a client-side proof-of-work calculation, signs the transaction and forwards it to a validator node before it is added to a block.

 :::note Go deeper
 Read concepts about [transactions on Vega](./../concepts/vega-chain/transactions.md)